Friends and family in two provinces are mourning the woman they call ‘Sunshine Girl’ after she was shot and killed by Calgary police May 17.

 Donna says she was told Josephine was missing from the half-way house for about two days when she spied an open door to a basement suite and went in.

 “They went in an open house.
-Nobody was home.”
+Nobody was home,” the mom said.

 But someone upstairs called police who say they responded to the report of a home invasion with a K9 unit before summoning the tactical team.

-News reports say at least two officers fired on Josephine and the male she was with saying they heard sounds of distress and found the pair barricaded inside.
+News reports say at least two officers fired on Josephine and the male she was with, claiming they heard sounds of distress and found the pair barricaded inside.

 Awo Taan Healing Lodge Executive Director Josie Nepinak ‘There is a war on Indigenous women in Canada,,, Just two weeks ago here in Calgary there was Indigenous was women who was shot 7 times by Calgary City Police’ #mmiw #inquiry #canada #alberta #calgary #yyc #testimony pic.twitter.com/wYdjYiw0oA